srackham/hindsite/README.md

 # Hindsite website generator

+# UNDER CONSTRUCTION -- DO NOT USE THIS PROJECT YET
 ## Overview
 hindsite is a static website generator.
 It builds static websites with optional document and tag indexes from Markdown source documents (e.g. blogs posts,